 Scroll down to the bottom of the page to make sure you see all the events listed.

-Monthly meetings for all members of Chorleywood U3A usually take place on the fourth Wednesday of the month in the War Memorial Hall on Common Road, WD3 5LN, from 2:30 until 4:00 pm.
+In normal times, monthly meetings for all members of Chorleywood u3a take place on the fourth Wednesday of the month in the War Memorial Hall on Common Road, WD3 5LN, from 2:30 until 4:00 pm.
 Click here for a map - the Hall is adjacent to Betjeman Gardens and there is a car-park opposite.

-For the activities of an individual interest group go to its page via the GROUPS page.
+For the activities of an individual interest group, go to its page by clicking on its name in the list on the GROUPS page.

 |Dates for your Diary|

 |Wed May 25th||Meeting||Tales of a Roving Reporter: a talk by Alan Jones.
 (Chorleywood u3a monthly meeting at 2:30 pm.
 We are planning this as an in-person meeting in the Memorial Hall, which we will also make available on Zoom.) -- LATE CHANGE FROM THE PREVIOUSLY PLANNED SPEAKER. --|

 Twenty years of weird, wonderful and downright crazy stories, from nudists, to royalty, dangerous animals and nervous Bishops.
 Anything can happen and go wrong when there is a “Live Microphone”.
 Enjoy anecdotes from the unfortunate experiences of a radio reporter and discover what really happens “On” and “Off Air”!